 Ascona is refined, picturesque, elegant and romantic.
 The historic centre's pedestrian alleys are swarmed with boutiques, restaurants, art galleries and antique stores.
-The lakeside promenade, recalling a fishermen's village of the past, is today a holiday paradise for those in the pursuit of a "joie de vivre".
+The lakeside promenade, recalling a fishermen's village of the past, is today a holiday paradise for those in the pursuit of a "joy of living".
 Ascona is also the birthplace of Giovanni Antonio Serodine, one of the greatest Italian painters of the 1600s.
 Some of his most precious works are kept in the city.
-From the 1900s, Ascona was at the crossroads of the Central European culture thanks to the presence of intellectuals and artists.
+From the 1900s, Ascona was at the crossroads of the Central European culture thanks to the presence of prominent intellectuals and artists.

 Itinerary: Ascona's Historic Centre (2h, see map)

 Unraveling through the city's alleys, the starting point is the parish church of San Pietro e Paolo (Saints Peter and Paul) whose slender bell tower has become Ascona's emblem.
 Inside the building is the famous altarpiece of the Virgin, one of Giovanni Serodine's masterpieces (1600-1630).

 After admiring the artwork you cannot avoid searching for traces of his genius in the paternal home, the 17th century Casa Serodine facing the small square in front of the church.
 Despite the uncertainty that he ever participated in the decoration of the facade, the stuccoes (attributed to his brother Giovan Battista) are of exquisite craftsmanship.